• Events

 • Recent Updates

-• SOUTH CAPE SEBASTIAN: The final drop from the south end of the South Cape Sebastian Trail has further degraded/washed out (in addition to precipitous drop down rock face to the beach) and is not recommended SOBO; it is even more dangerous/difficult to reach NOBO.
+• South Cape Sebastian: The final drop from the south end of the South Cape Sebastian Trail has further degraded/washed out (in addition to precipitous drop down rock face to the beach) and is not recommended SOBO, though skilled hikers have been getting through; it is even more difficult to reach NOBO.
 See comments/alternatives on north Cape Sebastian Trail

 Henny Hennessy